DOGS IN THE GRANADA SHERLOCK HOLMES SERIES

 But there is another dog in this story, a much tamer than the famous Hound – Spot, the cute spaniel of dr. Mortimer.
 Unfortunately the lovely companion becomes the victim of the beast.

-Sidney Paget's illustrations for The Sign of Four and for The Hound of the Baskervilles
+Sidney Paget's illustrations for The Missing Three-quarter and for The Hound of the Baskervilles

 The Sign of Four